slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 On the SlowDash home page, the "SlowDash, SlowPlot, SlowCruise" panel (top right) has one icon titled "Manual Entry".
 Clicking it will open a layout as shown in the screenshot above.

-When a new name is entered (`peacheese` in the screenshot), it will create a new endoint in the database.
+When a new name is entered (`peacheese` in the screenshot), it will create a new endpoint in the database.
 If the channel does not show up in the SlowDash "Channel List" after some time, click the "refresh" button on top of the list.
 Reloading the browser page might be necessary.